 The North Carolina State Fairgrounds Flea Market is open every Saturday and Sunday, except during the annual State Fair in October.
+Admission is free.

 “The Raleigh Flea Market at the Historic North Carolina State Fairgrounds has been a Triangle tradition since 1971.
 It’s a fun, family-friendly atmosphere that draws tens of thousands of shoppers every weekend.
 The flea market showcases more than 600 vendors, offering everything from antiques and